emresaglam/bloomsky-to-keen.io/README.md

 # What is this?
-This is python script to get a subset of data that bloomsky API and push it to keen.io.
-You can use it to store outside temperature, humidity, etc in keen.io to analyze it.
+This is a python script to get a subset of data that the bloomsky API provides and push them to keen.io.
+You can use it to store outside temperature, humidity, etc in keen.io to analyze it in the future.

 # Requirements